-I have a background in early childhood education and I currently teach part time at Arrowtown Preschool.
-Over the years I have had the opportunity to teach in varied settings in a number of countries around the world, this has offered me a variety different teaching and learning experiences including working alongside children and families with migrant and refugee status and those with high additional needs.
-These experiences also allow me to truly appreciate how lucky our family are to live in this area and to be educated at Shotover Primary School.
+My background is in Early Childhood Education, I have taught locally at Arrowtown Preschool and I am currently relieving at SPS.
+Over the years I have had the opportunity to teach in many varied settings around the world, including working alongside children and families with refugee status and those with high additional needs.
+These experiences allow me to truly appreciate how lucky our family is to live in this area and to be educated at Shotover Primary School.

-It is a great opportunity to be part of the Board of Trustees and to support the teaching team that are offering such an innovative education for our children.
+It is a great opportunity to be part of the Board of Trustees and to support the SPS team that are offering such an innovative education for our children.

 My husband Mark and I have two girls at Shotover, currently in Coronet and Hays.

 We moved here in 2014 when our eldest was five weeks old and the area is very much home to us.

 My background is in HR and Health and Safety and we own two businesses, HR and Health and Safety software for NZ ECE centres and the other for businesses large and small in NZ.